carshareadm/carshare/README.md

 hosted in heroku - visit it at https://obscure-waters-10676.herokuapp.com/

+Make sure that mongoDb is installed prior to running the project.

 Git Branching strategy - please refer to the document in the group's shared google drive Assignments folder